johnalison/WorkingPhilosophy/Rationality.md

    > Humility is the key to growth and leadership.
 Stay humble and see what you can learn.

 - "Dont sweat the small stuff" good Stoic advice.
-   When you spend time and energy on things that dont matter, you are making them matter.
+   > When you spend time and energy on things that dont matter, you are making them matter.
-   This changes how you live your life, who your are.
+   > This changes how you live your life, who your are.
-   You are what you repeatedly do.
+   > You are what you repeatedly do.
-   Dont be something you dont want to be.
+   > Dont be something you dont want to be.

 - Pillage from all sources
-  "Never be ashamed to quote a bad writer with a good saying" -Seneca Look for wisdom independent of where it comes from.
+  > "Never be ashamed to quote a bad writer with a good saying" -Seneca
+  > Look for wisdom independent of where it comes from.

 - The art of having no opinion
-  > Mechanism for suppressing innate bias
+  > Mechanism for suppressing innate bias.

   > Most opinions are reactionary and unrelated to whats really happening

   > Definitely true of today's politics.
 Different sides have opinions that are really reactions based on their current stance/posture.

   > Becoming and independent/orthogonal rational thinker requires suppression of reactionary positions/thoughts